Source: NIH Public Access Policy

 Submitting a Manuscript

-Peer-reviewed papers derived from NIH (or U.S. Department of Health and Human Services) awards and accepted for publication must be submitted to PubMed Central (PMC) via the NIH Manuscript Submission System (NIHMS) within 12 months of publication.
+Peer-reviewed papers derived from research funded by NIH awards and accepted for publication must be submitted to PubMed Central (PMC) via the NIH Manuscript Submission System (NIHMS) within 12 months of publication.

 If the article is published in a journal that submits all NIH-funded final published articles to PMC no additional action or effort is required.
 Check this list of Method A journals to see if your journal is listed.

 Arrangements can be made with a publisher, usually for a fee, to submit the final journal article directly to PMC.
-In some case, the journal will do so if an NIH award number is acknowledged in the manuscript.
+In some cases, the journal will do so if an NIH award number is acknowledged in the manuscript.
 Not all publishers offer this service.
-Check this list of Method B publishers if you are interested in using this service.
+Check this list of Method B Publishers if you are interested in using this service.

 An author, PI associated with a paper, or third-party may deposit a copy of the final peer-reviewed manuscript in PMC via the NIH Manuscript Submission (NIHMS) system.